Sarke

-Sarke is a Norwegian metal band from Oslo, formed in 2008.
-The band has released seven studio albums and is currently signed to Norwegian record label Indie Recordings.
+Sarke was a Norwegian black/thrash metal band from Oslo, active from 2008 to 2025.
+They released seven studio albums and were most recently signed to Norwegian record label Indie Recordings.

 History

 Sarke formed in 2008 when Thomas "Sarke" Bergli (Khold, Tulus) decided to make a solo album.
 In November 2008, Sarke recorded the tracks for the album with keyboardist Anders Hunstad, produced by Lars-Erik Westby.
 Ted "Nocturno Culto" Skjellum (Darkthrone, ex-Satyricon) joined Sarke and provided vocals for the debut album, titled Vorunah, released on 6 April 2009 via Indie Recordings.
 In 2009, drummer Asgeir Mickelson and guitarist Terje "Cyrus" Andersen joined the band as live members.
 In 2010, Steinar Gundersen joined Sarke as their second guitar player.
 In 2009 and 2010, the band played at several festivals such as Wacken Open Air (with the guest appearance of Thomas Gabriel Fischer), Inferno Festival, Hole in the Sky, Party.San Open Air, Brutal Assault and Ragnarök Festival.
 After the festivals, Mickelson, Cyrus and Gundersen became full-time members of the band.

 On 15 April 2011, Sarke released a new album, Oldarhian, via Indie Recordings.

 On 20 September 2013, the band released their third studio album, titled Aruagint, via Indie Recordings.

+On 21 February 2025, the band announced they had broken up.